CQ ORTHOPAEDICS

 ANKLE FUSION

-Arthritic ankle become painful and stiff.
+Arthritic ankles become painful and stiff.
 Ankle replacements are not as advanced as hip and knee replacements and do not last as long therefore the main operation for this condition in most people is an ankle fusion.
 This exchanges a painful and stiff ankle for one that is painless and completely stiff.

 The articular cartilage is removed and the bones are joined together with a plate, screws or occasionally both.
 It takes approximately 3 months for an ankle to fuse but weight bearing can begin sooner than this.